1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction results demonstrate how proof examples of this variety command exponentially higher prices than business strikes.
+Recent auction results demonstrate how proof Superbird examples command exponentially higher prices than equivalent-grade business strike versions of the same variety.

 | Date | Platform | Price | Grade |